johannes-maly/johannes-maly.github.io/README.md

     <td style="border:none;">
       <b>Welcome to my page!</b> <br><br>
       I am a PostDoc working on mathematics of data science and machine learning.
 My former research has been focused on compressed sensing and, in particular, the influence of quantization on signal reconstruction. <br>
-      I am currently interested in the recovery of multi-structured signals, (quantized) covariance estimation, approximation properties of neural networks, and the implicit bias of gradient descent.
+      I am currently interested in the recovery of multi-structured signals, covariance estimation, approximation properties of neural networks, and the implicit bias of gradient descent.
     </td>
     <td style="float: right;width: 60%;border:none">
       <img src="Photo2_JohannesMaly.jpg">